Select Page

 Key Statistics of the Berlin Airlift

-• The Western Allies flew over 200,000 flights, delivering around 2.3 million tons of supplies.
+• During 200,000 flights the Western Allies transported 2.3 million tons of supplies.

 The Outcome of the Berlin Airlift